DerekSelander/dsdump/docs/index.md

     uint64_t n_value;      /* value of this symbol (or stab offset) */
 };
 ```
+The individual fields will be discussed in detail below.

 Find the symbol table offset in the compiled **ex3** image: